 If there is something that is hard to understand about what I have written, please contact me.
 I value other people's review and input as to how I can make what I am writing clear.

 I periodically edit and update my articles to improve them.
 They are not set in stone.
 If changes are minor, such as correcting grammar or punctuation errors, or changing a word to a better synonym, or a case of mere HTML formatting, I do not note these changes as I go.
 But if changes are substantial, I note them in parentheses at the top of each article, so that if you previously read or copied the article, you will know that something changed.

 As I have noted in each case, my articles are "granted to the public domain," therefore with no copyright restrictions.
 This is a legal statement.
 You can do with my articles whatever you wish, without any obligation to consult me beforehand.
+You can even make money off of them if that is your desire, whereas I have no desire to peddle truth and fact for financial gain.
 There only remains the ethical and literary mandate to credit and attribute authorship to the original source.
 Not doing so is called "plagiarism."
 However, that is not a legal matter, but rather one of ethics.

 Accordingly, I write with a view to share facts and knowledge, not with a view to profit by it (or prevent anyone else from profiting by it).

 Those following my articles will note that I have recently started supplementing them with video presentations.
 Hopefully this will be helpful to many.

 I grant this work to the public domain.